-In addition, 100% of the disinterested shareholders at the meeting approved the LOMI Subscription.
-Upon completion of the LOMI Subscription, LOMI and its related persons collectively held 16,140,000 Shares and 5,670,000 warrants, then representing approximately 14.5% of the outstanding Shares on a non-diluted basis.
+In addition, 100% of the disinterested shareholders present at the meeting approved the LOMI Subscription, following which LOMI and its related persons collectively held approximately 14.5% of outstanding Shares on a non-diluted basis.
+The Corporation used the proceeds from the 2020 Offering and the LOMI Subscription for general corporate and working capital purposes.

-6.2.3 Financial Year Ended December 31, 2021, and up to the Date of this Annual Information Form
+6.2.2 Financial Year Ended December 31, 2021